opalesurfcasting/jquery.autosave/README.md

  ModPagespeedLibrary 741 Ppl_Ry-HtT_ZvQ-n3zm_Q \
  //cdn.jsdelivr.net/gh/opalesurfcasting/jquery.autosave@v1.0/jquery.autosave.min.js
  ```
- will enable canicalization for jquery.autosave.js, also based on file size 741 and checksum.
+ will enable canonicalization for jquery.autosave.js, also based on file size 741 and checksum.
 This is needed as this file is not in default mod_pagespeed [canonicalized libraries list](https://github.com/pagespeed/mod_pagespeed/blob/master/net/instaweb/genfiles/conf/pagespeed_libraries.conf).

  ## Find the size and checksum :